kairos-io/kairos/docs/content/en/docs/Architecture/network.md

 1. Gossip network
 1. Full connectivity

-During the discovery phase, which can occur via mDNS (for LAN) or DHT (for WAN).
-During this phase, nodes discover each other by broadcasting their presence to the network.
+During the discovery phase, which can occur via mDNS (for LAN) or DHT (for WAN), nodes discover each other by broadcasting their presence to the network.

 In the second phase, rendezvous points are rotated by OTP (one-time password).
 A shared token containing OTP seeds is used to generate these rendezvous points, which serve as a secure way to bootstrap connections between nodes.
 This is essential for establishing a secure and self-coordinated P2P network.